taengu/AION2-DPS-Meter/README.md

 2. Download the latest release and install:
    👉 https://github.com/taengu/Aion2-Dps-Meter/releases

-3. If AION 2 is already running, **go to the character selection screen first**.

-4. Run **AION2 DPS Meter** from the Desktop shortcut or Start Menu
+3. Run **AION2 DPS Meter** from the Desktop shortcut or Start Menu

-5. **Allow Windows Firewall** prompt when you first open the app.
+4. **Allow Windows Firewall** prompt when you first open the app.
    - Preferably, expand the menu and tick Private and Public.
    - This helps ensure data isn't being missed

-6. If the meter stops working after previously functioning:
+5. If the meter stops working after previously functioning:
    - Click the reload icon
    - If it still does not work, quit and re-open it.